 “Yes!
 They are nine now!
-I can’t believe it,” she said, shaking her beautiful head of hair.
-“I feel like I blinked and I have these three little men living in my house.”
+I can barely believe it,” she said, slapping her hand lightly on her leg.
+“I feel like I blinked and now I have these three little men living in my house.”

 “Right,” I said.
-“They do grow up so quickly.”
-Meaning, there but for the grace of God go I.
+“It’s amazing,” meaning, there but for the grace of God go I.

-“Anything that had been left on the edge of the kitchen counter would be knocked off.
-Sippy cups, keys, the mail, toys.
-It wasn’t like these things were just falling off by themselves.
-And then it finally dawned on me!
-I used to have this cat, when I was in my twenties, he was a little rescue tabby and he would do this exact same thing whenever I went out.
-I made a game of it for him, actually.
+“Then it finally dawned on me!
+When I was in my twenties I used to have this cat, a little rescue tabby who did this exact same thing whenever I went out.
+I made a game of it for him actually.
 Crumpling up paper balls and twist ties and putting them on the counter so he could have plenty of things to play with when I wasn’t home.
-And, it helped me from cleaning up, he would only knock off the paper and ties, not the other stuff.
+And it totally helped me from cleaning up, he would only knock off the paper and ties not the other stuff.

 “And it was happening again!
 But Jude Paw had been dead for, like 15 years!”